MASTG-TECH-0095: Method Hooking

 sys.stdin.read()

 Start Safari on the iOS device.
-Run the above Python script on your connected host and open the device log (as explained in the section "Monitoring System Logs" from the chapter "iOS Basic Security Testing").
-Try opening a new URL in Safari, e.g. https://github.com/OWASP/owasp-mastg; you should see Frida's output in the logs as well as in your terminal.
+Run the Python script above on your connected host and open the device log (as explained in the section "Monitoring System Logs" in the chapter "iOS Basic Security Testing").
+Try opening a new URL in Safari, e.g., https://github.com/OWASP/mastg.
+You should see Frida's output in the logs and in your terminal.

 Of course, this example illustrates only one of the things you can do with Frida.
 To unlock the tool's full potential, you should learn to use its JavaScript API.
 The documentation section of the Frida website has a tutorial and examples for using Frida on iOS.